Soledad Miranda

 Sugar Colt

 Click here for a synopsis, pictures, and video from Sugar Colt and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray.

 Soledad fans should see it because: Soledad is absolutely charming in this movie: coy, cocky, and flirtatious.
-Her part is a good size and her comedic rapport with Hunt Powers is great.
+Her part is a good size and her comedic rapport with Jack Betts is great.

 ...aka Les aventures extraordinaires de Cervantes; Cervantes: Der Abenteurer des Königs; The Young Rebel